Home Case Studies HyperHubs

 The batteries flexibilities and EV rapid charging features will future-proof the sites from further developments in car battery technology, as it is equipped with the capacity to support the uptake of the next generation of EV’s that will have larger battery capacities and are capable of increased charging speeds.

-Our Design Process
+Our Consultancy & Design Development

 Benefits Of Battery & Solar Combination

 Having a battery and solar PV allows the site to be more flexible as it can pull energy from multiple sources when required.
 For example, the battery can maximize the solar used on site and also ensures that the electricity used by the EV charging is from a low carbon source.
+In addition, the site will be able to generate energy during the daytime via the solar PV canopies.

 We anticipate that initially the usage of the Hyperhub will be sporadic, so we set the battery to participate in Grid Service markets (operated by National Grid), which allows the battery to accrue revenues from National Grid’s artificial energy markets through aggregator Grid Beyond.